surankokila/intermediate-vc-course/_episodes/07_lesson6_remotes.md

 We have seen how to work with remote repositories, and how download and upload changes.

-This concludes the first session of the Intermediate Version.
-In the next session we will look at typical workflows using GitHub.
+In the next remainder of this session we will look at typical workflows using GitHub.
 We'll also see how we can rewrite our history, as well as the tools we have available to get unstuck when applying these more complicated changes.

 ### Exercise